Miranda Raison

-Miranda Caroline Raison (born 18 November 1977) is an English actress.
+Miranda Caroline Raison (born 18 November 1977) is a British actress who is best known for playing Jo Portman in five seasons of Spooks (MI5), Nellie Davenport in HBO's Warrior and for various leading roles in Spotless, Vexed, Silk, Plus One, Dark Heart, Married, Single, Other, Sister Boniface Mysteries and Nightflyers.

+On stage she is known for originating the title role of Anne Boleyn in Howard Brenton's eponymous play at Shakespeare's Globe Theatre, originating the role of 'Woman' in The River by Jezz Butterworth at The Royal Court Theatre and playing 'Hermione' in Kenneth Branagh's production of The Winter's Tale opposite Branagh and Judi Dench.
+She is also an award winning voice artist.

-Early life
+Early life and education

-Miranda Raison was born in Burnham Thorpe, Norfolk, on 18 November 1977.
+Miranda Caroline Raison was born in Burnham Thorpe, Norfolk.
 Her mother is former Anglia News reader Caroline Raison (née Harvey).
 Her father, Nick Raison, is a jazz pianist who accompanied the BBC National Orchestra of Wales when Raison played a showgirl in the Doctor Who episodes "Daleks in Manhattan" and "Evolution of the Daleks".

 Raison's parents divorced when she was five years old.
 From a young age she attended five boarding schools, including Gresham's School, Felixstowe College and Stowe School; her education was paid for by her grandfather.

 It was at Felixstowe College where she developed an interest in acting; she moved there after experiencing bullying at her previous school.
 She trained at the Webber Douglas Academy of Dramatic Art.